shirlei/digital-identity-wallets-analysis/wallets/datawallet.md

 ## Provision

-An issuer issues a verifiable credential for a subject.
+An issuer issues a verifiable credential to a subject.
 For instance, the individual verifies their identity with an issuer (an onboarding process out-of-scope) and requests the issuance of a Verifiable Credential (VC).

 Users read a QR code to identify themselves and request the issuance of a VC, using some identification protocol (in the demo, a PIN for an OpenID workflow).